 Congress enacted the Clean Water Act (CWA or Act), "to restore and maintain the chemical, physical, and biological integrity of the Nation's waters."
 CWA § 101(a).
 To achieve this objective, the CWA makes it unlawful for any person to discharge any pollutant into the waters of the United States from any point source, except as authorized by specified permitting sections of the Act, one of which is Section 402.
 CWA §§ 301(a), 402(a).
 Section 402 establishes one of the CWA's principal permitting programs, the National Pollutant Discharge Elimination System (NPDES).
 Under this section of the Act, the U.S. Environmental Protection Agency (EPA) may "issue a permit for the discharge of any pollutant, or combination of pollutants" in accordance with certain conditions.
 CWA § 402(a).
-The State of Vermont has been delegated by EPA to administer the NPDES Program in Vermont.
+The State of Vermont has been approved by the EPA to administer the NPDES Program in Vermont.
 NPDES permits generally contain discharge limitations and establish related monitoring and reporting requirements.
 CWA § 402(a)(1) - (2).

 Section 301 of the CWA provides for two types of effluent limitations to be included in NPDES permits: "technology-based" limitations and "water quality-based" limitations.
 CWA §§ 301, 303, 304(b); 40 CFR Parts 122, 125, 131.
 Technology-based limitations, generally developed on an industry-by-industry basis, reflect a specified level of pollutant-reducing technology available and economically achievable for the type of facility being permitted.
 CWA § 301(b).
+As a class, WWTFs must meet performance-based requirements based on available wastewater treatment technology.
+CWA § 301(b)(1)(B).
+The performance level for WWTFs is referred to as "secondary treatment."
+Secondary treatment is comprised of technology-based requirements expressed in terms of BOD5, TSS and pH; 40 C.F.R.
+Part 133.

 Water quality-based effluent limits, on the other hand, are designed to ensure that state water quality standards are achieved, irrespective of the technological or economic considerations that inform technology-based limits.
 Under the CWA, states must develop water quality standards for all water bodies within the state.
 CWA § 303.
 These standards have three parts: (1) one or more "designated uses" for each water body or water body segment in the state; (2) water quality "criteria," consisting of numerical concentration levels and/or narrative statements specifying the amounts of various pollutants that may be present in each water body without impairing the designated uses of that water body; and (3) an antidegradation provision, focused on protecting high quality waters and protecting and maintaining water quality necessary to protect existing uses.
 CWA § 303(c)(2)(A); 40 C.F.R. § 131.12.
-The applicable water quality standards for this permit are the 2016 Vermont Water Quality Standards (Environmental Protection Rule, Chapter 29a).
+The applicable water quality standards for this permit are the 2017 Vermont Water Quality Standards (Environmental Protection Rule, Chapter 29a).